VR-25/acc/README.md

 - Fixed installation issues
 - Improved support for the current Magisk canary.
 - Shutdown warning notifications (mV) are now posted at shutdown_capacity + 100mV (formerly 200).

+**v2021.12.14 (202112140)**
+- Additional charging switches;
+- Auto-add current and voltage ctrl files to charging switches list for extended idle mode support;
+- Do not include potentially sensitive data in log archives;
+- Enhanced charging status and idle mode detection (current is checked in addition to battery status);
+- General fixes & optimizations;
+- Reverted `acc mA` resume difference to 50;
+- Updated build script;
+- Updated links in the README.